TheCandidStartup/TheCandidStartup.github.io/_drafts/react-virtual-scroll-grid-5.md

 Native browser scrollbars have limited precision.
 So why not implement my own custom scrollbar that can use all the precision available with JavaScript's 64 bit floating point numbers?
 The [consensus](https://stackoverflow.com/questions/72001508/custom-scrollbar-packages-react) seems to be that it's really hard.
 You need to try and match the look and feel of the native scrollbars across the major browsers on desktop and mobile platforms.
 You need to support all the standard ways of interacting: mouse, mouse wheel, keyboard.
 You need to ensure that your control will be as accessible as the native one.

 So hard, that I haven't found a single fully custom scrollbar.
 There are [lots](https://making.close.com/posts/introducting-react-custom-scroller-component) [of](https://github.com/sakhnyuk/rc-scrollbars) [custom](https://www.npmjs.com/package/react-scrollbars-custom) [scrollbars](https://www.npmjs.com/package/react-custom-scrollbars-2) out there but they all take one of two approaches.
 The simplest approach is to use [CSS styling](https://css-tricks.com/the-current-state-of-styling-scrollbars-in-css/) to alter the look of the native scrollbar.
-There are full featured browser specific extensions for webkit based browsers (e.g. Chrome and Safari), or more limited standards (e.g. Firefox).
+There are full featured browser specific extensions for webkit based browsers (e.g. Chrome and Safari), or more limited official standards (e.g. Firefox).

 The other approach is to [hide the native scrollbar](https://labs.thisdot.co/blog/creating-custom-scrollbars-with-react) while leaving it functional.
 Then provide your own visual representation of the scrollbar positioned on top.
 Use handlers for the native scroll events to update the look of the custom scrollbar.

-Both approaches rely on native scrollbar functionality (to do all the hard stuff), so don't help with the precision problem.
+Both approaches rely on native scrollbar functionality to do all the hard stuff, so don't help with the precision problem.
 I think my best bet is to stick with native scrollbars and use SlickGrid's paged scrolling approach to support large grids.

 ## Data Binding Interface